sveinbjornt/STPrivilegedTask/README.md

 ###  AuthorizationExecuteWithPrivileges is deprecated

-[AuthorizationExecuteWithPrivileges()](https://developer.apple.com/library/mac/documentation/Security/Reference/authorization_ref/#//apple_ref/c/func/AuthorizationExecuteWithPrivileges) is deprecated as of OS X 10.7 but remains available in OS X 10.12 Sierra.
-Here's how you check if STPrivilegedTask works in the running version of OS X:
+[AuthorizationExecuteWithPrivileges()](https://developer.apple.com/library/mac/documentation/Security/Reference/authorization_ref/#//apple_ref/c/func/AuthorizationExecuteWithPrivileges) is deprecated as of macOS 10.7 but remains available in 10.13 High Sierra.
+If you want to be future-proof, here's how you check if STPrivilegedTask works in the running version of macOS:

 ```objective-c
 OSStatus err = [privilegedTask launch];